yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* Marc 17 2022: 👋 Wan2.1GP v2.0: The Lora festival continues:
+    - Clearer user interface
+    - Download 30 Loras in one click to try them all (expand the info section)
+    - Very to use Loras as now Lora presets can input the subject (or other need terms) of the Lora so that you dont have to modify manually a prompt
+    - Added basic macro prompt language to prefill prompts with differnent values.
+With one prompt template, you can generate multiple prompts.
+    - New Multiple images prompts: you can now combine any number of images with any number of text promtps (need to launch the app with --multiple-images)
+    - New command lines options to launch directly the 1.3B t2v model or the 14B t2v model
 * Mar 14, 2025: 👋 Wan2.1GP v1.7:
     - Lora Fest special edition: very fast loading / unload of loras for those Loras collectors around.
 You can also now add / remove loras in the Lora folder without restarting the app.
 You will need to refresh the requirements *pip install -r requirements.txt*
     - Added experimental Skip Layer Guidance (advanced settings), that should improve the image quality at no extra cost.
 Many thanks to the *AmericanPresidentJimmyCarter* for the original implementation